tisnik/presentations/docs/coffee-talks/gc.md

 ### Generational garbage collectors

+1. Based on assumption that objects usually die young
 1. Used in Python VM and in JVM as well
 1. Heap is splitted into so called generations
     * 3 generations in Python VM